The Stone Forest National Park is a 270 million-year-old forest made out of limestone located in Yunnan province in Southern China.

-The National park covers a massive area of 400 square kilometers (96,000 acres).
+The National park covers a massive area of 400 square kilometres (96,000 acres).
 However, only a small part has been opened for tourists with walking paths, resting areas, and small shops.
-Its a typical layout for most of China’s touristy areas.
+It’s a typical layout for most of China’s touristy areas.

 The Stone Forest and its National Park, also called the South China Karst, were added to the UNESCO World Heritage list in 2007.
 Their inscription stated, “South China Karst is one of the world’s most spectacular examples of humid tropical to subtropical karst landscapes.”

 The giant stalagmite pillars (also called stone trees) create an array of labyrinths that are easy to get lost in.
 The National Park is divided into three areas: